top of page

 Do comets have family histories?
 Some do.
 We’ll discover the genealogical history of a special family of comets, the so-called Kreutz sungrazers.
 They are hands down among the most spectacular celestial apparitions in human history.
 They are glorious because they are risk takers: they come close – exceedingly close – to the sun’s broiling surface and therefore release copious amounts of gas and dust after perihelion, visible in their incredibly long and beautiful tails [1].
 If the earth is well situated at that moment, commentaries from awestruck humans will fill the history books.

 But hazards lurk.
 As the centuries wear on, the risk increases that they will inch ever closer to the sun’s surface and confront the indignity of fragmentation [2].
 This is so because with each hair-raising solar passage, their cometary bodies, however tightly or loosely they may be bound, will experience differential forces of the sun’s gravity, tidal forces, tending to rip them apart.
 Even the daredevils that survive pay a price.
 Volatilization from intense solar heat may shrink them like a snowball in an oven.
-Drag from solar gasses, the effects of their own outgassing, the perturbing effects of the giant planets, and nontidal fragmentation anywhere along their path, may alter their orbits, slightly or even significantly over time, potentially bringing them still closer to the sun during their next trip in.
 Being large is an advantage, but if a sungrazer gets too close to the the sun, the consequences are usually grave: it will break into fragments, some of which may or may not survive as comets, or it will vanish whole and forgotten in the sun’s cauldron.

 Following the 19th century work of German astronomer Heinrich Kreutz (1854-1907), scientists have stubbornly sought to crack the mystery of these celestial showstoppers.
 Where did they originate?
 Why do they happen in groups?
 Will there be future sungrazers?
 There is still much uncertainty, but a clearer picture has recently emerged.
 Brian Marsden, formerly of the Harvard-Smithsonian Center for Astrophysics, a modern pioneer in this field, divided the sungrazers into two groups that he determined must have split from a truly giant, ancient progenitor comet.
 JPL comet specialists Zdenek Sekanina and Paul Chodas have continued that work over the last quarter-century with a virtual torrent of publications, variously revised on the basis of each new-found piece of evidence (as is the process of science), including a trove of orbital data on dwarf sungrazers detected from the Solar and Heliospheric Observatory (SOHO) coronagraphs and other solar satellites.